-On behalf of the IPA, the FWF has issued a call for basic research projects designed to promote the Internet in Austria as well as the technologies and methods necessary for that purpose.
+On behalf of the Internet Foundation, the FWF has issued a call for basic research projects designed to promote the Internet in Austria as well as the technologies and methods necessary for that purpose.

 Goals/purpose of the call

-For further information on the objectives of this funding initiative, please visit netidee SCIENCE (www.netidee.at/science).
+For further information on the objectives of this funding initiative, please visit netidee SCIENCE.

 Requirements, duration and amount of funds

-The application requirements for these projects as well as the amount and duration of funding correspond to the FWF's requirements for its Stand-Alone Projects programme.
+The application requirements for these projects as well as the amount and duration of funding correspond to the FWF's requirements for its Stand-Alone Projects programme or ESPRIT programme.

 Specific information on the call

-Proposals for netidee SCIENCE grants can be submitted and approved in combination with one or two ongoing/submitted projects in the FWF's Stand-Alone Projects programme, International Programmes (bilateral projects) and Clinical Research (KLIF) programme.
+Proposals for netidee SCIENCE grants can be submitted and approved in combination with up to three ongoing/submitted projects in the FWF's Stand-Alone Projects programme, International Programmes (bilateral projects) and Clinical Research (KLIF) programme.

 - Applications are to be submitted in accordance with the guidelines for the Stand-Alone Projects programme or ESPRIT programme solely via the FWF's electronic application portal (elane).

-- Funding decisions will be made by the IPA on the basis of the FWF Board's recommendations.
+- Funding decisions will be made by the Internet Foundation on the basis of the FWF Board's recommendations.

-- The decisions can be expected in December 2017.
+- The decision can be expected in October 2023.

-Grant proposals which receive outstanding reviews but cannot be funded by the IPA will undergo the FWF's usual procedures; in such cases, however, the special arrangement regarding additional general project costs and the limit on the number of ongoing projects will no longer apply.
+Grant proposals which receive outstanding reviews but cannot be funded by the Internet Foundation will be funded directly by the FWF; in such cases, however, the special arrangement regarding additional general project costs will no longer apply.